Background pattern

 If you use more Inacid than you should

-If you experience any of these side effects, stop taking this medicine and see a doctor.
+If you experience any of these side effects, stop taking this medicine and go to the doctor.

-• Severe allergic reaction, such as swelling of the face, lips, or throat, sneezing, or difficulty breathing, sudden drop in blood pressure, skin rashes.
+• Severe allergic reaction, such as swelling of the face, lips, or throat, wheezing, or difficulty breathing, sudden drop in blood pressure, skin rashes.

 • Severe abdominal pain (stomach pain) or other abdominal symptoms.